peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 This enables verifier policies to be conditioned on the presence of secured information, instead of the absence of information.
 This section proposes syntax to support complex assertions.
 The `validity` claim MUST be present and be either `true` or `false`.
-The `validity_reasons` MAY be present and if present MUST be an object.
+The `validity_reasons` claim MAY be present and if present MUST be an object.
 The semantics of the claims within the `validity_reasons` object are determined by the issuer.

 An example of a boolean status is: